RIAEvangelist/node-parrot-drone/projects/common.md

 Calibration process state.

 Triggered : by [StartOrAbortMagnetoCalib](#0_13_0) or when the process ends because it succeeded.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MagnetoCalibrationStartedChanged ` event from the drone :

 ```javascript